MatthewJin001/3Ddata/README.md

 # 3Ddata
-Data for the paper “General Hand-eye Parameter Estimation based on 3D Measurement of a Single-marker”.
+Data for the paper “Hand-eye Parameter Estimation Based on 3D Observation of A Single Marker”.

 # The hand-eye calibration data